 A few times due to wireless interference there might be problems in connecting Apple Mouse to Macbook.
 There might be interference with other wireless devices which are connected via Bluetooth or WiFi.

 Is Mouse Paired to Something Else?

 If you have any other Mac or iPad in the near vicinity, then please make sure that the mouse is connected to the right device and hasn't caught up with other devices ahead of your Mac.

-I hope the above 4 mentioned troubleshooting steps have fixed Apple Mouse is not working issue/problem.
-If it doesn’t then please let us know with details like an actual error message, Mac model, etc., on our Facebook Group on Apple Product discussions.
+I hope the above 4 mentioned troubleshooting steps have fixed Apple Mouse's not working issue/problem.
+If it doesn't then please let us know with details like an actual error message, Mac model, etc., on our Facebook Group on Apple Product discussions.

 This post was last modified on April 22, 2022 7:26 PM